Introduction

 An ethical framework for AIED

 Our solution to the ethical issues of AIED is AI GANESH.
 AI GANESH is an ethical framework that can be used by the educational stakeholders of AIED to make decisions about which AI tools should be used in education.
+AI GANESH has been developed based on scientific research - available here and here.

 - Students: As a student, you are an end user of AIED tools and you should be well-informed about AIED tools that are designed to maximize the learning benefits for every student.
 Additionally, you should be able to request accountability for the implementation of these tools.